katylee228/phase-0-tracks/web_dev/jquery/notes.md

 It's written form of resources, but since it has UI that I can experiment on, I believe that it will be very helpful.
 I will stop and test for every function.

+I realized that it's a better idea to create a big picture that I want to achieve and then check some skills to apply for this project.